Blagovest-Todorov/stringComparision/README.md

 # stringComparision
-can we copare strings ?
+can we compare strings ?